 With initial discovery calls often scheduled for 10-15 minutes, how many lousy questions do you want to ask?
 How many questions that fail to reveal the full value and problem you can fix can you afford?

-There are many great questions to ask on discovery, and this article is not meant to be a checklist or anything like conclusive.
+There are many great questions you can ask, and this article is not meant to be a checklist or anything close to being completely conclusive.
 The best questions will come from listening, and asking pertinent questions that help reveal opportunity specific for that prospect, but the following in no particular order, can all be amazing questions that will work beautifully to aid your objective of creating fit and value.

 1. Tell me more about that?